glangmead/writing/frege_russell/frege_russell.md

     -𝄑-f(•)

 meaning "for all values, f(•)".
-I'm using a musical fremata symbol with a dot inside, but Frege has a Gothic "a" in that place.
+I'm using a musical fremata symbol with a dot inside, but Frege has a Gothic "a" instead of a dot.
+Also, his bowl shape is actually connected to the horizontal line, like it has a dip in it.

 He then indicates that he means the Gothic font to represent such quantified variables.
 Good idea!
+Assigning fixed semantic meaning to the choice of font is a handy convention that is of course in use today.

-He mentions that we can derive instances from these general propositions by substituting "something definite" for the dot:
+He mentions that we can derive specific propositions from these general ones by substituting "something definite" for the dot:

     |-𝄑-f(•)
     --------